 In accordance with the Financial Statements of Not-for-Profit Organizations Topic of the FASB Accounting Standards Codification and the Uniform Prudent Management of Institutional Funds Act (Act), Heritage has adopted the practice of preserving the fair value of the original gift as of the gift date of the donor restricted endowment fund absent explicit donor stipulations to the contrary.
 Accordingly, Heritage classifies as donor restricted net assets held in perpetuity the original value of the gifts donated to the endowment fund, the original value of subsequent gifts to the endowment fund, and accumulations made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
 In accordance with the Foundation's spending policy for the endowment fund, the yearly interest on the fund may be distributed for use; however, if it is not spent, it is returned to the corpus of the fund to further build the endowment.
-No distributions have been taken from the endowment fund to-date; therefore, all interest and dividend income has become a part of the corpus of the fund and is perpetually restricted.
 Gains and losses resulting from market fluctuations or sales of the underlying investments are recognized in the period in which the fluctuations occur as increases or decreases in net assets with donor restrictions.
 Interest and dividend income is reported as an increase in net assets with donor restrictions to the extent distributions are not taken during the year.
 The Foundation's overall investment objectives are preservation of principal, preservation of purchasing power through growth, competitive investment returns, and moderate investment risk.

-At June 30, 2023 and 2022, the endowment fund composition consisted entirely of donor-restricted funds held in perpetuity.
-Changes in the endowment fund for the years ended June 30, 2023 and 2022, respectively, were as follows:
+At June 30, 2024 and 2023, the endowment fund composition consisted entirely of donor-restricted funds held in perpetuity.
+Changes in the endowment fund for the years ended June 30, 2024 and 2023, respectively, were as follows: